MarsUniversity/ece387-robotics/website/guides/samba/readme.md

 	sudo mkdir /mnt/samba
 	sudo chown pi:pi /mnt/samba
 	```
+      1. Note in the `chown` command, the `pi:pi` should be changed to whatever username and
+      group you want to change the folder `/mnt/samba` too
 1. Now this should mount automatically after boot, but if not: `sudo mount -a`